Take in a show when you are in New York City. credit: Catherine Parker

 Museum of Mathematics

-In a facility dedicated to math, learn how it provides structure along with pattern to the world.
+In a facility dedicated to math, learn how it provides structure along with patterns to the world.
 With hands-on exhibits learn about the importance of math in the everyday world.

 New York Public Library